RitterAntoine/ritterantoine.github.io/README.md

 ## Features

-- **Responsive Design:** I've designed this website to be fully responsive, ensuring optimal viewing experience across various devices and screen sizes.
 - **Navigation:** Easily navigate through different sections of the website using the navigation menu.
 - **About Section:** Learn more about me, including my background, education, and interests.
 - **Experience Section:** Discover my internship experiences, including the organizations, duration, and projects I've undertaken.